Contact Us

 Twitter Facebook Instagram Pinterest

-SPRING CLEANING SALE NOW ON WITH PRICE PROMISE, FREE DELIVERY* & 12 YEAR WARRANTY!
+AUTUMN SALE NOW ON WITH PRICE PROMISE, FREE DELIVERY* & 12 YEAR WARRANTY!

 February 2019

-Sliding wardrobes as a storage solution have probably been around longer than you think.
+Sliding wardrobes as a storage solution have probably been around longer than you think…

-Evolution of the wardrobe
+The Evolution of the Modern Wardrobe

 In the nineteenth century, the wardrobe began to develop into its modern form, sometimes incorporating a hanging cupboard at each side, a press in the upper part of the central portion and drawers below.
 The modern wardrobe differs in one respect from the historical one in its partitioning: there are often smaller compartments on either side with shelves as well as a middle space made up of hanging pegs and drawers – the latter being a modern addition.